VisTrails/VisTrails/doc/usersguide/controlflow.rst

    The message in the Spreadsheet, generated when the input is not a structure ID

-This example can be found inside the "examples" directory, in the "protein_visualization.vt" vistrail.
+This example can be found inside the "examples" directory, in the :vtl:`protein_visualization.vt` vistrail.
 It was partially based on the workflow "Structure_or_ID", which can be found at http://www.myexperiment.org/workflows/225.